Voor sommige links naar producten en partners op deze website krijgen wij een affiliate commissie.

 In the meantime, all issues have been addressed and KLM is making progress with the rollout of wifi on the longhaul fleet.
 The first two A330-300’s, with registration PH-AKA and PH-AKB, now have connectivity by Gogo.
 Also in the first two Boeing 777-300ER’s, the PH-BVA and PH-BVK, passengers can go online.

 In the remainder of this year KLM will focus on installing inflight internet on the 777 fleet.
 By the end of 2019, 15 triple-sevens should have wifi.
-In the first quarter of 2020, the entire 777-300ER’s should be modified and a year later the 777-200ER subfleet.
+In the first quarter of 2020, all 777-300ER’s should be modified and a year later the 777-200ER subfleet.
 By the end of 2021 the goal is to have the Airbus A330’s connected .

 As the Boeing 747 will be completely phased out by 2021, no connectivity is installed on the Jumbojet.